On the Wilson-Fisher fixed point in the limit of integer spacetime dimensions: Conclusions

 Finally, we have discussed how this scenario makes it unlikely that one can continue the Ising conformal data from integer dimensions to non-integer dimensions, a task which indeed has not been achieved so far.
 It looks like in order to describe the theory in e.g. $d=2+\eps$ dimensions we would need knowledge of the full $d\to 2$ limit of the Wilson-Fisher fixed point, rather than just its Ising subsector.

+Studying the full $d\to2$ theory appears to be a tricky task.
+The theory is most likely logarithmic: cancellation between different operators means that one can take an appropriately rescaled linear combination of the two and obtain correlation functions which are finite and logarithmic.
+This is the usual mechanism of \cite{Cardy:2013rqg}.
+Furthermore, the lack of unitarity means that the usual BPZ approach \cite{Belavin:1984vu} fails: operators in the unitary sector have zero-norm descendants whose correlation function with operators outside of the unitary sector does not need to vanish.
+These zero-norm descendants therefore cannot be used to study mixed correlation between operators inside and outside the unitary subsector.
+However, the full extended theory should still satisfy the usual constraints of non-unitary CFTs, and be for example crossing symmetric.

 Several directions remain open.
 In order to concretely test the scenario further, the computation of scaling dimensions of the negative multiplicity operators should be carried out beyond one loop; the techniques of \cite{Henriksson:2025vyi} seem well-suited to this task.
 Given the precision that can be achieved through the epsilon expansion, this could give extremely strong evidence for or against this scenario.
 The same question could also be analyzed in other theories that are expected to exist in non-integer dimensions, such as the $O(n)$ Wilson-Fisher fixed point.
-Finally, we currently don't have a method to obtain the conformal data of a CFT at $d+\eps$ starting from the known conformal data at $d$, with $d \in \mathbb{R}$, that does not rely on a perturbative definition; if such a method could be developed, it would prove to be a handle on the WF fixed point.
+More generally, we currently don't have a method to obtain the conformal data of a CFT at $d+\eps$ starting from the known conformal data at $d$, with $d \in \mathbb{R}$, that does not rely on a perturbative definition; if such a method could be developed, it would prove to be a handle on the WF fixed point.
+Finally, we have seen that the same unitary subsector can be embedded in different non-unitary CFTs, such as the two-dimensional $O(n\to1)$ and $S_{Q\to2}$ models.
+An interesting question is whether the full non-unitary theory can be fixed directly in two dimensions and, if so, which additional physical input (for example, the presence of a spin $3$, dimension $5$ operator) are required to do so.
+If this were possible, it would remove one of the main obstacles to developing a $d=2+\eps$ expansion.